-I, \\\\\\, have carefully read the studio safety agreement for Hamilton College and understand that these rules will be rigorously and impartially enforced.
-I also understand that willful and/or repeated violations of these safety rules will result in my studio privileges being revoked.
+College and understand that these rules will be rigor carefully read the studio safety agreement for Hamilton brously and impartially enforced.
+I also understand that les will result in my studio privileges being revoked.

-Student Signature: Date: Class Name/Section & Instructor:
+Student Signature: Date:

+Class Name/Section & Instructor: